Mary Curtis (TV executive): Career

 Initially she got a position as a researcher, predominantly working on The Late Late Show.
 She then trained as a producer/ director in RTE.
-She worked as a producer, Executive Producer and as Commissioning Executive.
+She worked as a producer, executive producer and as commissioning executive.
 Curtis was also appointed Deputy Director of Content.
-She was also Director of Digital Switchover with responsibility the transition from analogue to digital.
-She oversaw all aspects of marketing, advertising, communication, public affairs, public information for SAORVIEW.
+She was also Director of Digital Switchover with responsibility for the transition from analogue to digital.
+She oversaw all aspects of marketing, advertising, communication, public affairs, public information for Saorview.
 She also oversaw RTE's digital strategy for digital channels.

 Curtis left RTÉ in 2013 and went on to become the head of UTV Ireland in 2014.

 When she left UTV, Curtis was appointed to the board of the Broadcasting Authority of Ireland.